“This image is AI-generated and does not depict any specific car brand or model.”

 Engine and Driving Experience

 You’re getting the same 2.0-liter turbocharged inline-4 engine, delivering 184 horsepower and 221 lb-ft of torque.
 It’s paired with an 8-speed automatic transmission.
-While it won’t blow you away off the line, it’s more than capable for daily commutes, weekend getaways, and even long-distance road trips.
+It may not be the quickest off the line, but it delivers plenty of power for your daily drives, weekend adventures, and long road trips.

 The power delivery feels smooth, especially when merging onto the highway, and the 4MOTION® all-wheel-drive system adds confidence in rain, snow, or uneven terrain.